Studying in Saarbrücken

 In general there are two options: You can either rent a room in a student residence or you can find your own private apartment.

-If you intend to apply for a dorm in a student residence, please make sure that you send back the filled form by the due date.
+If you intend to apply for a dorm in a student residence, please fill the online application as soon as possible, as there is a long waiting list: https://www.uni-saarland.de/en/global/welcome-center/accommodation/dormitories-studierendenwerk.html

 - Winter term 15th July